Brand Names: Mycasone, Myco Biotic II, Mycogen II, Mycolog-II, Mycomar, Myco-Triacet II, Mytrex, N.T.A., Nyst-Olone II, Tri-Statin II

 - increased hair growth;

-- burning or itching of treated skin;
+- white or "pruned" appearance of the skin;

-- lightened color of treated skin;
+- changes in color of treated skin.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.